awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-sqlserver.md

 **Note**
 If you use `TrustServerCertificate=true` \(or its equivalent\) in the connection string, the connection process skips the trust chain validation\.
 In this case, the application connects even if the certificate can't be verified\.
 Using `TrustServerCertificate=false` enforces certificate validation and is a best practice\.

-## Updating Your Application Trust Store<a name="ssl-certificate-rotation-sqlserver.updating-trust-store"></a>
+## Updating your application trust store<a name="ssl-certificate-rotation-sqlserver.updating-trust-store"></a>

 You can update the trust store for applications that use Microsoft SQL Server\.
-For instructions, see [Encrypting Specific Connections](SQLServer.Concepts.General.SSL.Using.md#SQLServer.Concepts.General.SSL.Client)\.
+For instructions, see [Encrypting specific connections](SQLServer.Concepts.General.SSL.Using.md#SQLServer.Concepts.General.SSL.Client)\.
 Also, see [Configuring the client for encryption](https://docs.microsoft.com/en-us/SQL/connect/jdbc/configuring-the-client-for-ssl-encryption?view=sql-server-2017) in the Microsoft SQL Server documentation\.

 If you are using an operating system other than Microsoft Windows, see the software distribution documentation for SSL/TLS implementation for information about adding a new root CA certificate\.
 For example, OpenSSL and GnuTLS are popular options\.
 Use the implementation method to add trust to the RDS root CA certificate\.
 Microsoft provides instructions for configuring certificates on some systems\.

 **Note**
 When you update the trust store, you can retain older certificates in addition to adding the new certificates\.

-### Updating Your Application Trust Store for JDBC<a name="ssl-certificate-rotation-sqlserver.updating-trust-store.jdbc"></a>
+### Updating your application trust store for JDBC<a name="ssl-certificate-rotation-sqlserver.updating-trust-store.jdbc"></a>

 You can update the trust store for applications that use JDBC for SSL/TLS connections\.